 Thailand’s hustling and bustling capital is like a giant Disneyland.
 There is so much to see and to do and even if you come visit here several times or live in Bangkok for long term – there’s always something new you can discover.

 Good examples are the zoo and the two water and theme parks just 30-45 minutes from the city center that some of you guys might have never heard of.
-Not even mentioning the unknown number of temples, markets, bars or, well, shopping malls all around the “Big Mango” (in the picture is the hugely popular Siam Paragon – I’ve also marked it on the map below).
+Not even mentioning the unknown number of temples, markets, bars or shopping malls all around the “Big Mango” such as Icon Siam (video below) and Siam Paragon (picture above).

 I’m mainly writing this post for the reason that I have always people that visit Bangkok for the first time asking what not to miss out if they just have one or two days to spend in town.
 And so even there are so many things that make you never want to stop exploring BKK the following 6 highlights should not be missing on your to-do-list.